-Carolyn Quan is one of fine art’s most innovative, photographic artists.
+Carolyn Quan is a multiple-award-winning visionary artist and one of fine art’s most innovative, photographic artists.
 Launching a career in fine art just after 9/11, Carolyn Quan has been celebrated by art collectors worldwide from Germany to Japan to Australia.

 With more than 20 years of professional experience in the commercial art field, Carolyn transitioned seamlessly into fine art, applying her refined sense of design, composition, color, and technical expertise to the art that she creates.
 A prolific artist, Carolyn is best known for her fine art photo collages that are a unique combination of her own original photographs that are creatively and artistically blended together and transformed into imaginative works of fine art.
 Her art is inspired by spirituality and the beauty that she finds in nature and humankind.